 Celebrate with a New Community

 Generally, our kids get to come home for Thanksgiving and Christmas, but for those who celebrate the upcoming Jewish High Holidays, it may be your first one without your students at your holiday table.
 While it may feel strange having that empty seat, it can feel better to know that they are celebrating the high holidays with a new community of their peers.
 There are options for Jewish students at FAU.
 You may want to let them know they exist and then hope that they will choose to participate.

 Not all colleges give days off for every holiday and it doesn’t look like FAU is any different.
 Students can certainly inform their professors, in advance, of their absence for the high holiday, but chances are class will go on and they will be responsible for any work.
 Even if they do get a day or two off, it is not always enough time to travel back home.
 This is another reason it is nice to know that there is a place for students to go even if just for a festive meal.
 There are services too; there are even sukkahs on Sukkot.

 Yom Kippur, the holiday when people can repent for their sins and fast can be difficult at school, particularly since it falls right in the middle of a busy week this year.
 However, depending on your family beliefs, sticking to family tradition is possible.

 The Jewish Community

 Students can enjoy and celebrate the holidays with their on-campus community.
 The FAU Hillel will hold Rosh Hashanah services in the Hillel Jewish Life Center (located on the breezeway) on the first day of Rosh Hashanah.
 For those students wanting to attend the second day, they can attend at a local synagogue.
 Kol Nidre and Yom Kippur services will also be held in the Hillel Jewish Life Center.
-The Hillel Jewish Life Center is known for their welcoming nature so this may be a great option for students celebrating away from home for the first time.
+The Hillel Jewish Life Center is known for its welcoming nature so this may be a great option for students celebrating away from home for the first time.